-1.3.7 IPx - System Architecture and Conceptual Data Model (CDM)
+1.4.7 IPx - System Architecture, Conceptual Data Model (CDM) and Disruptive Technologies

-As indicated in the section dedicated to IP2, since 2018 work started at the initiative of some Infrastructure Managers on the Reference Command Control Signalling Architecture (RCA) and recently by some Railway Undertakings with an Open CCS On-board Reference Architecture (OCORA).
-In addition, the S2R JU during 2019 launched its activities related to the development of a Conceptual Data Model that will contribute to overcome "data" and "systems" fragmentation with a view to produce a system of systems approach; this will become the standardized way for legacy and new systems to interact, ensuring their interoperability.
+As indicated in the section dedicated to IP2, since 2018 work has started at the initiative of some Infrastructure Managers on the Reference Command Control Signalling Architecture (RCA) and recently by some Railway Undertakings with an Open CCS On-board Reference Architecture (OCORA).
+In addition, already in 2019 the S2R JU launched its activities related to the development of a Conceptual Data Model (CDM) that will contribute to overcome "data" and "systems" fragmentation with a view to produce a system of systems approach; this will become the standardized way for legacy and new systems to interact, ensuring their interoperability.

-With the award of the Linx4Rail Project in 2019, the S2R JU has now, formally, research and innovation activities dedicated to an encompassing Functional System Architecture that cover safety and non-safety aspects, bringing together the different railway subsystems with a modular approach, standard interface between key functional components while preserving know how and competitiveness.
-It will be a cornerstone of the R&I Programme, including after 2020, and it will contribute to achieve a major transformation with the creation of an integrated and connected railway system, introduce a structured approach to the functional evolution of the railway systems, integrating within the S2R JU the Members and actors currently not directly involved in the JU, relying on the progress achieved within different stakeholder groupings, or at company level, in view of providing the sector with a shared path and vision of the future operations of rail systems, under the policy leadership of the European Commission and in strict coordination and collaboration with ERA.
+With the award of the Linx4Rail project in 2019, renewed in 2020 with the Linx4Rail2 project, the S2R JU has now, formally, research and innovation activities dedicated to an encompassing Functional System Architecture that cover safety and non-safety aspects, bringing together the different railway subsystems with a modular approach, standard interface between key functional components while preserving know-how and competitiveness.
+It will be a cornerstone for coherently framing the R&I results into a system implementable and commonly agreed approach.
+It will contribute to achieve a major transformation with the creation of an integrated and connected railway system, introduce a structured approach to the functional evolution of the railway systems, integrating within the S2R JU the Members and actors currently not directly involved in the JU, relying on the progress achieved within different stakeholder groupings, or at company level, in view of providing the sector with a shared path and vision of the future operations of rail systems, under the policy leadership of the European Commission and in strict coordination and collaboration with ERA.